 Druid Hill Park is a beautiful, historic 745 acre urban park established in 1859.

-Charm City Cross in 2016 will mark the 12th annual Charm City Cross and our Seventh year as a UCI sanctioned race.
+In 2017 Charm City Cross will mark the 13th annual race and our Eighth year as a UCI sanctioned race.
 This is a Category 1 and 2 UCI and USA Cycling cyclocross event.
-The event will be held under UCI regulations and USA Cycling Permit.
+The event will be held under UCI regulations and USA Cycling Permit # 2017-2693.
 UCI scale of penalties and USAC penalties will apply.

 There is also a nominal fee to register online with BikeReg.